laurenlim2112/tp/docs/DeveloperGuide.md

 Note that there is no specifically a TableCommandParser for `TableCommand` just like `ListCommand`, `ExitCommand` and `HelpCommand`.
 The `AddressBookParser` can parse and return a `TableCommand`directly.

 The parameters entered by user expected for a table command are either `g/`, `s/` and `l/`.
-When the `TableCommand` instance created by `AddressBookParser` executes, it will return the corresponding CommamdResult.
+When the `TableCommand` instance created by `AddressBookParser` executes, it will return the corresponding CommandResult.
 E.g. `GenderTableCommandResult` created for the case `table g/` is entered by user.
 This `XXXTableCommandResult` carries the counts for each category that will be used for generating the table.

 The following sequence diagram shows how the `table` command works.
 In this example, the user is executing the following command: `table s/`